ChrisPritchard/Tetris/README.md

 ## Guide to components

-The five code files in this project are described below, in decreasing game importance:
+The five code files in this project are described below, in decreasing game importance.
+Aside from code, there is also the Content folder which contains images, sounds, fonts etc and the Content.mgcb file, which MonoGame uses to compile assets into the game exe.
+This compilation is triggered by a line in the Tetris.fsproj file (MonoGameContentReference Include="**\*.mgcb") and done by the builder referenced as a nuget package (MonoGame.Content.Builder).
+Should be automatic on build (though sometimes you need to build twice).

 ### Model.fs